Jianeng/Deep-Learning-in-Asset-Pricing/README.md

 ## Output

-* "factor": deep factors in training periods
+* "factor": deep factors in training periods.

-* "factor_oos": deep factors in test periods
+* "factor_oos": deep factors in test periods.

 * "alpha_path": the mse values of alpha (defined in Section 2.1 in paper) during training.

-* "loss_path": the loss during training
+* "loss_path": the loss during training.